Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 We’re taking over the safety camera network from NZ Police, and over time, we’ll increase safety cameras across the country.

 Speed can be the difference between death, a life changing injury and walking away from a crash unharmed.
-Alongside safe speeds, safe vehicles and roading improvements, safety cameras will contribute to a transport system that protects us all.
+Alongside other improvements, safety cameras will contribute to a transport system that protects us all.

 We are now issuing safety camera notices

-If you're caught speeding, you could receive a notice from NZTA or NZ Police.
+If you choose to speed, you should expect to receive a notice (speeding ticket) from NZTA or NZ Police.

 Cars on a road driving past a speed camera